Hallway, Mount Vernon Mansion., 1884-1894

 Conditions Governing Access

 This collection is open for research during scheduled appointments.
 Researchers must complete the Washington Library’s Special Collections and Archives Registration Form before access is provided.
 The library reserves the right to restrict access to certain items for preservation purposes.

 From the Collection: 89 Linear Feet (Variety of container sizes based on photograph sizes and material types.
 Over-sized items are housed in drawers.)

 Language of Materials

 Cabinet card of the central passage in the Mansion at Mount Vernon.
-View towards staircase and west entrance with door open to Mansion circle with sundial.
+View towards staircase and west entrance.
 Pillars added for support.
 The following text is printed directly onto the reverse of the cardboard mount: Hallway, Mount Vernon Mansion.
 Copyrighted by Luke C. Dillon, Photographer to Mount Vernon, Office at Pullman's Gallery, 935 Penn.
 Avenue, Washington, D.C.